 Mistakes happen.
 They don’t ruin relationships.
 In many cases, they can make them stronger.

 You want to be known for your exceptional service and happy clients.
-Translated to your accounting practice, you can see how communication (or a lack thereof) significantly impacts the client experience.
+Translated to your accounting practice, you can see how communication (or a lack thereof) significantly impact the client experience.
 I know I’m talking to accountants, but even CPAs make mistakes and miss deadlines.
 While it’s important not to make a habit of this – after all, your clients come to you because they trust you – it’s also important to communicate (even overcommunicate) when you make a mistake or are going to miss a deadline.
 Assuming gets more people into trouble.
 Make sure you’re building transparency and ownership into your firm culture.
 Model it with your staff and practice it with your clients.
 After all, it only takes 1 negative experience to lose a client for life.